If you have a new website or blog, can free SEO tools do everything you need to help track your progress in search results?

 What SEO boils down to today is about answering a question fully for people and not about keyword placement.

-You only need Google Search Console, Google Analytics, and perhaps Bing Webmaster tools to be able to do this.
+Yes.
+You only need Google Search Console, Google Analytics, and perhaps Bing Webmaster tools to do a good job.